zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-more.md

 ### Devart.Data.PostgreSql.EFCore

-It is a third party database provider and allows Entity Framework Core to be used with PostgreSql database.
+It is a third party database provider and allows Entity Framework Core to be used with PostgreSQL database.

 #### Install